plforacle/heatwave-lakehouse/create-heatwave-vcn-db/create-heatwave-vcn-db.md

     ![HeatWave](./images/mysql-host.png "mysql host ")

-14. Select Data Import tab.
+14. Select the Data Import tab.

-15. Use the Image below identify your OCI Region.
+15. Use the Image below to identify your OCI Region.

     ![MDS](./images/regionSelector.png " ")